 - Development of anchor parcels including Ali Cultural Arts center, 731 Building, City Vista residential project

 - Over 30 acres of assembled land available for redevelopment

-- Annie Adderly Gillis Park renovations are underway for an urban plaza
+- Annie Adderly Gillis Park renovations totaling $1.4 million completed, providing an urban plaza for the community

 - City Vista residential development added over 100 new residential units to Downtown

 - The Historically significant Ali and Bailey Hotel buildings were renovated into visual and performing arts cultural venues